The issue of wet wipes clogging sewerage systems has been a growing issue in recent years as this grocery category has become more popular.

 We need to be treating our waterways with much more care.
 Our animated video is designed to remind people that everything that is flushed will find its way into a wastewater treatment plant and then to oceans, rivers, or on to the land, and can cause blockages that overflow to rivers and streams.

-It’s not just wipes and other products from home.
+But it’s not just wipes and other products from home.
 Commercial buildings, including hospitals, also contribute to the problem.
 A visual review of products caught in the screening process by Auckland’s Watercare revealed that of 150 items, some 91 were commercial wipes.